appserver-io/appserver/_docs/aop.md

 permalink: /documentation/aop.html
 ---

+AOP, or [Aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) is the concept of decoupling so called *cross-cutting concerns*, logic which is logic duplicated throughout the complete  codebase, and implemented them at a central point.
+These cross-cutting concerns are logical patterns which are needed in a manifold of places but has a simple implementation.
+Examples would be security/authentication or logging.
+Implementing logging at several places is either a huge duplication mess or results in dependencies to your logging infrastructure littered all over your application.
+With AOP logging gets implemented once and you can centrally (or at the actual place of use if you like) define where to use it.
+This allows for very easy reactions to changes within your infrastructure.

 Meanwhile, AOP is more than a buzzword.
 Many of the PHP frameworks out there are supporting AOP for some years, in other languages like Java it's available for a long time.
-As there is actually no stable PECL extension nor is AOP part of the PHP core, performance is a big problem, because of its nature, AOP needs to be deeply weaved into your code.
-Most of the solutions available for PHP solve that by generating so called `proxy classes` that wrap the original methods and allow to weave the advices before, after or around the original implementation.

-As we're in a multithreaded environment, and performance is one of our main goals, we were not able to use on of the available solutions.
-As we also need to generate proxy classes, we decided to do that triggered by the autoloader.
-As the autoloader is part of the appserver.io distribution, you don't have to configure anything to use AOP in your code.
+Currently there is no stable PECL extension nor is AOP part of the PHP core.
+For this reason we implement our own AOP solution which is completely written in PHP and can be found [in this repository](https://github.com/appserver-io/doppelgaenger).
+Besides AOP this library also supports [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) and can be used separate from the appserver as well.
+Within the appserver environment, this solution is enabled by default and can be used in every webapp from the first start on.

+## How does it work

+AOP is often realized using so called `Proxy Classes` which wrap around actual classes and can be used to invoke code hooks on certain points in the program flow.
+Solutions injecting calls to a managing component which handles the execution of cross cutting logic are also possible.
+At appserver.io we are concerned with two things: good performance and accessibility for the community.
+To accommodate these concerns we implemented everything in PHP and tried to do as much work during bootstrapping as possible.

+## Join-points

+## Advices

+## Pointcuts
+A pointcut is basically a definition of a certain point within the flow of the application code.
+This might e.g. be the execution of a certain method or a method of a certain kind throwing an exception.
+You can specify these certain points using something called a [join-point model](https://en.wikipedia.org/wiki/Aspect-oriented_programming#Join_point_models).
+This model explains how a pointcut sets advices and join-points in relation to build an actual execution of aspect code.

+Pseudocode might be `execute AdviceA at call to MethodB`.

+Pointcuts can be specified in three different ways:

+### Direct annotation aka interceptors

+### Generic annotations within aspects

+### Generic configuration in XML

 ## How to add an Advice